michaelvanstraten/actix-jwt-auth-middleware/readme.md

 }
 ```

-For more example please referee to the `examples` directory.
+For more examples please referee to the `examples` directory.

 License: MIT